Party of Rights of Bosnia and Herzegovina 1861

 Party of Rights of Bosnia and Herzegovina 1861 is political party in Bosnia and Herzegovina.

-It was founded at the end of 1990-is as a pendant of Croatian Party of Rights 1861 from Croatia.
+It was founded at the end of 1990 as a pendant of Croatian Party of Rights 1861 from Croatia.
 President of party is Vlado Musa, and party's headquarters is in Sarajevo.

 They define themselves as a "multi-ethnic party for citizens of Bosnia and Herzegovina, no matter on ethnical origin and religion, who bealive in united Bosnia and Herzegovina".
 As their Croatian sister-party they are barely active in politics in 2010s.